USDA FoodKeeper – Cold Storage Guidelines

 Hey there, did you know that sourdough bread has been around for thousands of years?
 It's like the OG of bread making!
 Back in ancient Egypt, the fermentation process used to make sourdough was considered almost magical because they didn't understand the science behind it.
 What's really cool is that sourdough isn't just a bread; it's actually a living culture of wild yeast and bacteria.
 It's like having a little pet in your kitchen that helps you bake delicious bread.
 Plus, each sourdough starter is unique to its environment, giving bread a distinctive flavor depending on where it's made.
 In some cultures, sourdough bread is more than just a food; it's a symbol of community and tradition.
 The San Francisco sourdough, for example, is famous worldwide for its tangy flavor and chewy crust.
 It's fascinating how something as simple as bread can hold so much history and bring people together.
 So, next time you enjoy a slice of sourdough, remember you're tasting a piece of ancient tradition and culture!

 If Sourdough has been stored in the pantry for 4 days past its shelf life of 3 days, it is generally safe to eat for up to 2 additional days after the expiry date.
 However, always inspect it for any signs of spoilage such as mold, off odors, or unusual texture changes before consuming.
-Discard if you notice any of these signs to prevent foodborne illness.
+Discard if you notice any of these signs to reduce the risk of foodborne illness.

 Sourdough should ideally be stored in a cool, dry place like the pantry to maintain its quality and freshness.
 If Sourdough has been kept at room temperature for an extended period, its shelf life may shorten due to increased exposure to warmth and moisture, potentially leading to mold growth and quicker spoilage.
 Always follow the recommended storage guidelines to ensure its safety and taste.